 Depression is a mental illness characterized by feelings of profound sadness and lack of interest in enjoyable activities.
 It may cause a wide range of symptoms, both physical and emotional.
 Depression is not the same as a blue mood, nor is it a personal weakness; it is a major, but treatable illness.
 Depression can last for weeks, months, or years.
 People with depression may recover without treatment.
 However, the longer depression lasts and the more times it recurs, the more likely it is that treatment will prove necessary.

 The precise cause of depression is not known.
-Causes may be genetic, emotional, physical, or environmental, including:
+Causes may be genetic, emotional, physical, environmental, or any combination of these, including:

 Symptoms of depression are highly variable from person to person.
 Some people have only a few symptoms, while others have many.
 Symptoms may also vary over time.
 In the workplace, symptoms of depression often may be recognized by: